darqos/darqos/doc/metadata.md

   * Should these be "owned" by the system, and not directly editable by an end user?
 * Object name (like, if you want a "filename")
+* Linkage between the object identifier and its storage, or its knowledge base, for instance

 ## Implementation

 It'd be good to have strongly typed metadata: strings, integers, datetimes, etc, so that makes the use of a SQL database a little fiddly.
 Something like Mongo would work, but that's a big dependency to introduce.